BrianSeong99/leo-intro-course/unit-1/6-public-private-token.md

 # 6 Token standard for public and private usage

-In previous units, we have covered a simple token standard that supports mint and transfer function for private usage.
+In previous sections, we have covered a simple token standard that supports mint and transfer function for private usage.
 But what if you want to do public transfers and make your balance of a token public?

 Here we will introduce a more comprehensive token design example that supports both public actions, private actions, and action that converts balances from public to private, and vice versa.